kholia/OSX-KVM/README.md

 Note: All blobs and resources included in this repository are re-derivable (all instructions are included!).

 :green_heart: Looking for **commercial** support with this stuff?
+I am [available
+over email](mailto:dhiru.kholia@gmail.com?subject=[GitHub]%20OSX-KVM%20Commercial%20Support%20Request&body=Hi%20-%20We%20are%20interested%20in%20purchasing%20commercial%20support%20options%20for%20your%20project.) for a chat for **commercial support options only**.

+> [!Note]
-I am [available over email](mailto:dhiru.kholia@gmail.com?subject=[GitHub]%20OSX-KVM%20Commercial%20Support%20Request&body=Hi%20-%20We%20are%20interested%20in%20purchasing%20commercial%20support%20options%20for%20your%20project.) for a chat for **commercial support options only**.
-Note: Project sponsors get access to the `Private OSX-KVM` repository, and direct support.
+> Project sponsors get access to the `Private OSX-KVM` repository, and direct support.

 Struggling with `Content Caching` stuff?
 We can help.